 I learned this mistake when I applied for my first mortgage.
 I went on Lendingtree.com and input my information.
-Then banks started calling me with offers, and they said to confirm my rate they needed to pull my credit.
-I said sure!
-Why not get a bunch of competing offers?
-Well here I am 1 year, 10 months later, still waiting for the last few inquiries to roll off my credit report in 2 months.
+Then banks started calling me with offers – which is awesome, it's always a great idea to get competing offers!
+However, each one pulled my credit, and now, 1 year, 10 months later, I still am waiting for a few inquiries to roll off my credit report.

 Lesson Learned: A company has to ask you permission to pull your credit.
 Don’t give them permission, unless you absolutely must.
-Ask if there is another way to be approved.
-Utility companies sometimes allow you to put a deposit down, instead of pulling your credit.
+Ask if there is another way to be approved, or get the competing offers and only allow the the best offer to pull your credit and lock in your rate.
+Also, Utility companies sometimes allow you to put a deposit down, instead of pulling your credit.

 The best way to keep credit inquiries low is to space them out.
-I like to use creditkarma.com to check how many open inquiries I have, and wait until I have 4 or fewer to make any loan or credit card applications.
+I like to use Credit Sesame to check how many open inquiries I have, and wait until I have 4 or fewer to make any loan or credit card applications.